On this page you will find information about:

 Sharing of Information

 You are given a choice about what information is to be shared with whom.
 For example, you may prefer only certain aspects of your requirements to be shared with academic staff but you would like full details to be given to staff in accommodation services or the Health Centre.
 A list of identified groups of people is included in the Data Protection Consent form but it is not exhaustive and you may like to add others which reflect your circumstance.
-Through discussion with a Mental Wellbeing Adviser you will be able to come to an agreement on what you feel comfortable with.
+Through discussion with a Mental Health Adviser you will be able to come to an agreement on what you feel comfortable with.

 Alternatively, you may want to give your consent for all information about your requirements to be given to all appropriate University staff.
 Again, you can discuss this with an adviser and come to an agreement.